FamilySearch/gedcomx-record/README.md

 Welcome
 -------

-The GEDCOMX-Record project is an extension to [GEDCOM X](http://www.gedcomx.org) to define support for field-based record data.
+The GEDCOMX-Record project is an extension to [GEDCOM X](http://www.gedcomx.org) to define support for exchanging the results of large-scale, field-based extraction of record data from digital images.